gillianlaming/Calendar/README.md

 * click the logout button to logout

 ##CREATIVE PORTION:
+* events can be catergorized by color!
-* users can color code events (they choose one of five colors: black, coquelicot, glaucous, wenge, or amaranth)
+* users can color code by choosing one of five colors (black, coquelicot, glaucous, wenge, or amaranth)
 * 'color view' shows all of user's events organized by color
-* when events are added, the event name is displayed in their assigned color
+* when events are added, the event name is displayed in its assigned color

 ##TO DOs: